-- 7. "Hospital" means an institution providing medical and surgical treatment and nursing care for sick or injured people, or institutions defined under Section 1-701 of Title 63 of the Oklahoma Statutes; - 8.
-"Manufacturers and distributors" means individuals or entities that create, produce, supply, transport or sell drugs, which include: - a. any substances recognized by an official pharmacopoeia or formulary, - any substances intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease, - c. any substances other than food intended to affect the structure or any function of the body, or - d. any substances intended for use as a component of a medicine but not a device or a component, part or accessory of a device; - 9.
-"Obstetrician/gynecologist", also known as OB/GYN, means a licensed physician who specializes in the care of women during pregnancy and childbirth and in the diagnosis and treatment of diseases of the female reproductive organs and specializes in other women's health issues such as menopause, hormone problems, contraception or birth control, and infertility;

-- 10. "Physician" means any person licensed to practice medicine in this state.
+- 7. "Hospital" means an institution providing medical and surgical treatment and nursing care for sick or injured people, or institutions defined under Section 1-701 of Title 63 of the Oklahoma Statutes: - 8.
+"Manufacturers and distributors" means individuals or entities that create, produce, supply, transport or sell drugs, which include: - a. any substances recognized by an official pharmacopoeia or formulary, - any substances intended for use in the diagnosis, cure, mitigation, treatment or prevention of disease,

+- c. any substances other than food intended to affect the structure or any function of the body, or - d. any substances intended for use as a component of a medicine but not a device or a component, part or accessory of a device; - 9.
+"Obstetrician/gynecologist", also known as OB/GYN, means a licensed physician who specializes in the care of women during pregnancy and childbirth and in the diagnosis and treatment of diseases of the female reproductive organs and specializes in other women's health issues such as menopause, hormone problems, contraception or birth control, and infertility; - 10.
+"Physician" means any person licensed to practice medicine in this state.
 The term includes medical doctors and doctors of osteopathy; - 11.
 "Pregnant" or "pregnancy" means that female reproductive condition of having an unborn child in the mother's uterus; - 12.
 "Provide" or "provision" means, when used regarding abortion-inducing drugs, any act of giving, selling, dispensing, administering, transferring possession to or otherwise providing or prescribing an abortion-inducing drug; and - 13.
-"Unborn child" means an individual organism of the species homo sapiens, beginning at fertilization, until the point of being born-alive as defined in Title 1 U.S.C., Section 8(b). - SECTION 3.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1-757.3 of Title 63, unless there is created a duplication in numbering, reads as follows: - This act applies to any physician, health care provider or other person who is providing abortion-inducing drugs for use within this state, or any manufacturer or distributor providing abortion-inducing drugs within this state. - 22 SECTION 4.
-NEW LAW A new section of law to be codified 23 in the Oklahoma Statutes as Section 1-757.4 of Title 63, unless 24 there is created a duplication in numbering, reads as follows:
+"Unborn child" means an individual organism of the species homo sapiens, beginning at fertilization, until the point of being born-alive as defined in Title 1 U.S.C., Section 8(b).

+SECTION 2.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1-756.2 of Title 63, unless there is created a duplication in numbering, reads as follows:

+This act applies to any physician, health care provider or other person who is providing abortion-inducing drugs for use within this state, or any manufacturer or distributor providing abortion-inducing drugs within this state.

-A. The State Board of Pharmacy shall promulgate rules to create a certification program to oversee and regulate the provision of abortion-inducing drugs.
+- SECTION 3.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1-756.3 of Title 63, unless there is created a duplication in numbering, reads as follows: - A. The State Board of Pharmacy shall promulgate rules to create a certification program to oversee and regulate the provision of abortion-inducing drugs.
 Abortion-inducing drugs shall be transported and provided in this state only by manufacturers or distributors certified to do so under this program.
-The drugs shall only be provided to patients by physicians certified to do so under this program.

-- B. The program shall be known as the Oklahoma Abortion-Inducing Drug Certification Program. - C. The Board may assess reasonable fees and enter into contracts with persons or entities to implement the Oklahoma Abortion-Inducing Drug Certification Program. - D. Abortion-inducing drugs shall not be provided directly to the patient through the mail, or otherwise outside of the parameters of the Oklahoma Abortion-Inducing Drug Certification Program. - SECTION 5.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1-757.5 of Title 63, unless there is created a duplication in numbering, reads as follows: - A. The State Board of Pharmacy shall establish the following requirements for manufacturers and distributors of abortion-inducing drugs, at a minimum: - 1.
-Require completion of the certification process for physicians as described in Section 7 of this act, and for
+The drugs shall only be provided to patients by physicians certified to do so under this program. - B. The program shall be known as the Oklahoma Abortion-Inducing Drug Certification Program. - C. Abortion-inducing drugs shall not be provided directly to the patient through the mail, or otherwise outside of the parameters of the Oklahoma Abortion-Inducing Drug Certification Program.